colinchambachan/AnalystDemonstration/README.md

 # Data Demonstration Repo

-The purpose of this repository is to exhibit my capabilities and qualifications for a Data Science/Analyst position
+The purpose of this repository is to exhibit my capabilities and qualifications for a Data-related position

 ## Directories